meltcloud/terraform-provider-meltcloud/examples/elastic-capacity-example/README.md

 - A meltcloud API key for the provider organization
 - The UUID of the organization that should provide the share
-- The UUID of the organization that should consume the share
+- The UUID of the organization that should consume the share (may be the same as the provider org)

 ## Running